| Home | Overview | Spelling | Grammar | Usage | Translate |

 keyboard we can

-type "alt d" and a mid-dot will appear; see FAQ section for
+type "Alt d" and a mid-dot will appear; see FAQ section for

 Accuracy

 Versus Sloppiness.
+In English lap۔top

 and desk۔top